 The village of Åre is spread out along the shores of Åresjon Lake with three seperate skiing areas accessible from the town; Duvedto to the west, Björnen in the east, and Åre proper in the centre. Åre's namesake slope is located just outside and above the village, and operates from a base elevation of 1420 meters (4660 ft.)

 Åre has a long history of hosting World Cup events, with ski accrobatics and moguls events being held there regularly since 1988.
-The 2013-14 season will see Åre are host their sixth consecutive "Mogulfest" dual and single moguls competition, while back-to-back ski cross events will hit the resort's slopes for the second year running.
+The 2014/15 freestyle calender will see Åre host back-to-back Audi ski cross competition for the third straight season.

 This season's last ski cross event will take place without Alex Fiva.
 The 28-year-old Swiss athlete has decided to cancel the final race at La Plagne (FRA) next Sunday due to an injury suffered in the first of two competitions in Are (SWE) and his lack of chance to keep hold on his SX World Cup title.